Logistics

 Internationalisation of the economy influences global transport flows

 The service and information society is placing increasingly higher demands on mobility and logistics.
 In addition to increased communication flows, internationalisation trends are leading above all to the increasing networking of goods flows.
-The share of globally procured goods is currently about 40 % - expected to increase to half of the procurement volume by value by 2010.
 The strong growth in world trade is accompanied by a significant increase in the load in the global transport networks due to rapidly growing container transports in air and sea freight.
 On the one hand, the existing main routes between North America and Asia as well as Europe and America will take on more traffic - on the other hand, other routes will gain in importance.
-Freight traffic within China, for example, is forecast to grow by more than 10 % annually.

 New challenges in global transport networks